orausch/math-manager/README.md

  * Create test using generated problems

 ## Building from source with Maven
-The source code can be built using [Apache Maven] (https://maven.apache.org/).
+The source code can be built using [Apache Maven](https://maven.apache.org/).
 After Maven is installed, simply navigate to the project root and build using:
 ```
 $ mvn clean compile assembly:single
 ```